-Farhang Farid, IBM’s associate partner of global business services, told TGG: “In the last 10 to 15 years there has been a lot of focus on an analytical approach to the athlete performance and most of this has been focussed on structured data – measuring movement, resting heart rate and so on.
+Farhang Farid, associate partner of global business services at the US company, told TGG: “In the last 10 to 15 years there has been a lot of focus on an analytical approach to the athlete performance and most of this has been focussed on structured data – measuring movement, resting heart rate and so on.

 “But there is a lot of data out there that is unstructured – any text, images, videos – and this is shaping up to be the next horizon of data analytics.
 A lot of content is being generated by most athletes – pictures they are putting on Instagram, Tweets, Facebook posts, interviews with clubs websites or other publications, psychological tests they have participated in and so on.